Jessica

-If you're in financial crisis and cannot repay your debts as agreed, you may try out bankruptcy as a solution to your debt problems.
-To know what is bankruptcy and how it may work for you, check out the bankruptcy information given below:
+If you're in financial crisis and cannot repay your debts, bankruptcy may be the solution to your debt problems.
+To learn what bankruptcy is and how it may work for you, check out the bankruptcy information below:

 What is bankruptcy?

-Bankruptcy helps to eliminate a part or whole of your debts and/or offers a payment plan with which you can pay back debts under the supervision of the court.
-When you declare bankruptcy, it puts an automatic stay on any legal action (collections, garnishment, foreclosure etc) taken by creditors/lenders due to non-payment of debt.
+Bankruptcy helps to eliminate a part of your debts and may offer a payment plan where you pay back your debts with court supervision.
+When you declare bankruptcy, the court puts an automatic stay on any legal actions (collections, garnishment, foreclosure etc) taken by creditors/lenders due to non-payment of debt.

 There are personal and business bankruptcies.
 The most common types of personal bankruptcies are Chapter 7 and Chapter 13.